 After the war he moved on to making small jewellery items, boxes and lighting items.
 He went on to employ almost 150 artists to help create his works of art.
 He worked with many other famous artists – including Rhulmann, Dunand and Puiforcat, and also produced work similar to Paul Kiss.
 His business began to take off with special commissions such as the door of the French Embassy in Brussels, the Escalier Mollien stairs in the Louvre, and the stair and balcony railing for the Grand Theatre Municipal de Nancy.

-Brandt’s career took off and peaked in the 1920s and 30s.
+Brandt’s career peaked in the 1920’s and 1930’s.
 He produced many very stylish entrances for shops in Paris and lighting which included ceiling lamps and chandeliers, table lamps and wall lights became an important part work.
 Brandt’s work was acknowledged by the American Association of Architects making him an honorary member in 1929.

 Breuer, Marcel (1902 – 1981)